covaii/IGS-Puzzle-Bot/README.md

 # Adding It To A Server

-If you would like to add the bot to your server, I (skwidder or dontdiehard) on discord, am hosting it and you can use this link to add it https://discord.com/oauth2/authorize?client_id=1313256722659541052
+If you would like to add the bot to your server, I (skwidder or dontdiehard on discord), am hosting it and you can use this link to add it https://discord.com/oauth2/authorize?client_id=1313256722659541052

 or feel free to self host.